PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

-# PX4 ROS 2 Interface LLibrary
+# PX4 ROS 2 Interface Library

 The [PX4 ROS 2 Interface Library](https://github.com/Auterion/px4-ros2-interface-lib) is a C++ library to simplify controlling PX4 from ROS 2.
 It allows developers to write external modes that are dynamically registered with PX4 and behave the same way as internal ones.